 PLANNING?
 NO THANKS.

-If you’ve watched The Wedding Planner a hundred times and fanaticized about solving problems whilst speaking quickly into a headset, then organizing a wedding is probably going to be thrilling for you.
+If you’ve watched The Wedding Planner a hundred times and fanaticised about solving problems whilst speaking quickly into a headset, then organising a wedding is probably going to be thrilling for you.
 Otherwise, it’s a major commitment (atop another major commitment) that takes up a large amount of time.
 If you already struggle combining work, friends and yoga into one schedule, eloping is a very attractive option.
 Another major positive is that you don’t have to invite anyone you don’t want to, because, well, no one is invited anyways!

 According to Claire Newall, budget and romance don’t need to go hand in hand — a fact she’s inspired her entire business around!
 “The idea for Elope to Sydney & The Hunter Valley came about after my Husband and I eloped to Queensland with a handful of close friends.
-It was a wonderful day, but the event felt a little generic and not personalized for us.
+It was a wonderful day, but the event felt a little generic and not personalised for us.
 I wanted to create a business that offered couples a chance to have a wonderful, and stylish elopement without breaking the bank.
 I absolutely love creating unique ceremonies for each client and feel very honoured to be part of such a special day.”

 The intimacy of eloping takes away all the foreseen stress factors of having a wedding.
 Sure, you think you’ll be the coolest bride, but if you’re a people pleaser at heart, a wedding can be difficult as you try to satisfy those closest to you.
 Eloping is simply about one thing: marriage.
 You don’t have to worry about public speaking (i.e. coming up with clever or smart vows); you can be completely and utterly the comfortable version of you.